-I’ve been gearing up and preparing for our upcoming winter and Yosemite Valley and Iceland winter landscape photoraphy expeditions.
+I’ve been gearing up and preparing for our upcoming Big Sur and Iceland winter landscape expeditions.
 The following tips will help you avoid some unpleasant surprises next time you venture into the cold and wet.
 If you’d like to learn more about preparing for our Iceland workshop, check out this blog.

 Another thing that you can do, that provides a little insurance against camera damage is to place your camera in a larger trash bag before heading in from colder than average temps.
 This prevents condensation from forming on the body of your camera.
 The condensation will gather on the bag instead.
 Once the room temperature warms, you can remove your camera from the bag not risking damage to the delicate electronics in your camera’s body

 Batteries: As the temperatures drop, so does the life of your batteries.
 Granted, with the new lithium-ion batteries, the lifespan has been extended greatly.
 But their ability to discharge will be diminished in the cold.
 I suggest, when the temperatures drop to place a backup battery or 2 under your layers to keep warm and ready to go.
 Warmer camera batteries discharge more efficiently than cold ones.